twgh/xcgui/README-en.md

 curl -fL "https://pkggo-generic.pkg.coding.net/xcgui/file/xcgui-32.dll?version=latest" -o xcgui.dll
 ```

-If you don't have curl, you can download it from [here](https://wwi.lanzoup.com/iH4kL0auob4f).
-After decompressing, add the `amd64` or `i386` folder to the environment variable `path`.
+If you don't have curl, you can directly copy the link in the command to download it in the browser, or use the following method.

 #### （2）Download using the getxcgui tool